||This engraving after a drawing by John Webber made after Cook's death on his third voyage to the Pacific.

 The Resolution and the Discovery visited the Hawaiian Islands for the second time between 17 January-14 March 1779.

 The morning of February 4th, the two ships left Kealakekua Bay, but after suffering damage, were forced to return four days later.
-On February11 the ships anchored again in the bay.
-The natives traded with more reluctance than before,, and their behaviour gave reason for complaints.
+On February 11 the ships anchored again in the bay.
+The islanders traded with more reluctance than before,, and their behaviour gave reason for complaints.
 The mutual misunderstanding and the aggression that followed during the next days, mainly over thefts, are well-known.
 As the final result of it all, on Feb.
 14th Cook was killed on the northwest shore of Kealakekua Bay.
 Four marines fell with him during the hostilities, which several other members of the last landing party managed to gain the boats and safety.

 Here, Cook is represented at the moment immediately prior to death, when he is just about to be stabbed in the back.
 Not only is he completely surrounded by an enraged mob of Hawaiians and seen to be virtually defenceless, he is killed just at that moment when, with a raised and appealing hand, he attempts to prevent his men from firing at his antagonists.
 His death is portrayed as that of an innocent victim, killed in the act of pleading for peace.